As a main rule, a fee is charged for a change of name.

 Apply on paper

-If you or the child's other parent cannot use MitID or are exempt from mandatory self-service or Digital Post, you must print and complete the application on paper "Ansøgning om navneændring".
+If you or the child's other parent cannot use MitID or are exempt from mandatory self-service or Digital Post, you must print and complete the application on paper 'Ansøgning om navneændring'.

 You must deliver the application by hand or post to the child's local registrar.
-Please note: The application must not be sent by e-mail.

 If the child is 12-17 years old, he/she must co-sign the application.